clobrano/CLInt/README.md

 so, if you run test-script.sh without arguments (as well as with -h flag) you'll get:

     $ ./test-script.sh
-    Test script to show how optgen.sh works
+    Test script to show how clint.sh works
     usage: yourscript ...
     options:    <- this is the important part
          -a <a_value>   flag with argument.
 It's value is stored in "$_a_value"